AcTExplore: Active Tactile Exploration of Unknown Objects: Method

 With all of these considerations in mind, the reward function is formulated as follows:

-where $r_A$ represents the reward based on the area of contact between the sensor and the object's surface at time $t$. $P_{rev}$ denotes the penalty term applied to actions that lead to previously visited locations in $\mathcal{D}$. $\hat{N}(\mathcal{P}_t,a_t)$ signifies number of times the agent has performed action $a_t$ in pose $\mathcal{P}_t$ by time $t$, which is used to calculate the exploration bonus term.
+where $r_A$ represents the reward based on the area of contact between the sensor and the object's surface at time $t$, $P_{rev}$ denotes the penalty term applied to actions leading to a previously visited pose in $\mathcal{D}$ and $\hat{N}(\mathcal{P}_t,a_t)$ signifies number of times the agent has performed action $a_t$ in pose $\mathcal{P}_t$ by time $t$, which is used to calculate the exploration bonus term.

-By combining these components within the reward function, we aim to achieve the balance between contact area maximization (i.e., \emph{exploitation}), and avoidance of non-exploratory scenarios (i.e., \emph{exploration}) which addresses the mentioned difficulties for training in an unknown environment.
+By combining these components within the reward function, we aim to achieve a balance between contact area maximization (i.e., \emph{exploitation}), and avoidance of non-exploratory scenarios (i.e., \emph{exploration}) which addresses the mentioned difficulties for training in unknown environments.

-In order to compute variance-reduced advantage/value function estimators, \AlgName\, utilizes a modified Proximal Policy Optimization (PPO) algorithm by modeling the exploration objective as an intrinsic auxiliary reward and enriching the state with temporal representation.
-We summarized our overall method in Alg. \ref{alg:overall}.
-The environment is initialized with an object to be explored and a tactile sensor to actively move on the object's surface and collect observations.
-We initialize the workspace boundaries around the object with the object's center serving as the global frame.
-In each episode, the sensor starts moving toward the workspace center until the first touch when the algorithm starts training.
-The agent continues to interact with the object to learn optimal actions through multi-objective reward \textbf{AMB} (Sec. \ref{method: reward}) that estimates coverage that is not available during training on unknown objects.
+To compute variance-reduced advantage/value function estimators, \AlgName{} utilizes a modified Proximal Policy Optimization (PPO) algorithm by modeling the exploration objective as an intrinsic auxiliary reward while enriching the state with temporal representation.
+We summarize our overall method in Alg. \ref{alg:overall}.
+The environment is initialized with an object to be explored and a tactile sensor to move on the object's surface and collect observations actively.
+We define the exploration workspace such that the first touch with the object happens as the sensor moves toward the \textbf{workspace's center}.
+The agent continues to interact with the object to learn optimal actions through the multi-objective reward \textbf{AMB} (Sec. \ref{method: reward}) that estimates coverage that is not available during training on unknown objects.